architect-templates/node-rest-api/README.md

 Want to try deploying this to a cloud environment?
 Architect's got you covered there, too!
 It only takes a minute to [sign up for a free account](https://cloud.architect.io/signup).

-You can then [deploy the component](https://docs.architect.io/getting-started/introduction/#deploy-to-the-cloud) using the command below from the `node-rest-api` directory. "example-environment" is the name of the free environment that is created when you register with Architect.
+You can then [deploy the component](https://docs.architect.io/getting-started/introduction/#deploy-to-the-cloud) by running the command below from the `node-rest-api` directory.
+Note that “example-environment” is the free environment that is created with your Architect account.

 ```sh
 # Deploy to Architect Cloud